uccser/cs-unplugged/README.rst

 teach Computer Science through engaging games and puzzles that use cards, string, crayons and lots of running around.
-The activities introduce students to Computational Thinking through concepts such as binary numbers, algorithms and data compression, separated from the distractions and technical details of having to use computers.
+The activities introduce students to Computational Thinking through concepts such as binary numbers, algorithms, and data compression, separated from the distractions and technical details of having to use computers.

 The latest release (``master`` branch) can be viewed at `csunplugged.org`_.